Happy Summer!

 Snail food truck in NYC…sadly, it is no more) has a cooking contest for the

-month of July.
-The prize is a pack of his online cooking classes valued at
+month of August.
+The prize is any one of his cooking classes (and there are a

 I happen to LOVE Chef Adam, and if I were to turn vegan (I’m